yarice/IpToCountry/README.md

 - **Real-time Clock**: Displays the current time in the IP's timezone
 - **Country Flags**: Shows the flag of the country where the IP is located
 - **Single Active Row**: Only one IP row can be edited at a time for focused workflow
-- **Smart Validation**: Validates IP addresses with 200ms delay to prevent premature errors
+- **Validation**: Validates IP addresses before making API calls
 - **Error Handling**: Displays helpful error messages for invalid IPs or API failures
+- **Composable Architecture**: Clean separation of concerns with Vue 3 composables

 ## Screenshots